HOURS

 REPORTING TO PARENTS/ TEACHERS

 Throughout the year there are opportunities scheduled for teachers and parents to meet and discuss children’s progress.
-Early in the year, there is usually a “Meet the Teacher” evening.
-Parent/Teacher interviews are held towards the end of Term 1 and in Term 3.
+Early in the year, there are Whānau Connection times to meet the teacher.
+Parent/Teacher interviews are held beginning of Term 3.
 Children receive written reports at mid-year and at the end of the year, and parents are given opportunities to discuss these if they wish to.

 If a teacher has a concern about a child, parents will be contacted.
 Teachers are very happy to discuss children’s progress outside these scheduled times.
 We ask parents to arrange suitable times with teachers out of school hours.